 Review and reward practice tests

-If you make your child take practice tests, be sure to reward them if they score well.
+If you make your child take practise tests, be sure to reward them if they score well.
 That will encourage them to a great extent.

 Read to your children